woodnsec/IoT-Forensics/milestone-2.md

 ##### We identified the following difficulties in establishing a IoT framework
 * **Data Extraction:** IoT devices have many different storage methods.
 They might use a cloud service, or write to a local hub running a service rather than storing data on the actual IoT devices.
 Devices also may not include traditional interfaces for gathering data stored on IoT devices.

+* **Chain of Custody:** Keeping a well document Chain of Custody is a vital process during a forensics investigation.
+However, with the diversity of IoT devices maintaining the documentation to uphold integrity could be difficult.

+* **Evidence Handling:** Digital evidence can be easily modified which could potentially overwrite important data.
+Traditional digital devices typically only have one location of storage which is not the case in IoT device.
+The environment of IoT is much more volatile making data extraction harder.

 ## Hinderances
 (insert brief discussion of challenges encountered)